All Collections

 Link status: Connected to cloud.tenable.com:443

-This means that it has linked to Tenable, but there is an underlying issue that is stopping it from working as intended.
+This means that it has been linked to Tenable, but there is an underlying issue that is stopping it from working as intended.

 If you have checked your linking command and everything looks good, then your best bet at this point would be to start over.